theodox/mGui/readme.md

 ## Installation

 The directory **mGui** is a Python package.
 Simply drop a copy of it into a location that's visible to your python path.
-You can them inmport modules in the usual way.
+You can then import modules in the usual way.

 ## Usage